DRY EYE TREATMENT

 HOW TO TREAT DRY EYE SYNDROME?

 • Punctal cautery: Punctal cautery uses heat to seal the tear ducts, which permanently blocks drainage.
-It’s usually only recommended if other treatments are ineffective.

 • Amniotic membrane placement: Patients with damaged eye surfaces may benefit from amniotic membrane placement, a surgical procedure that uses donated amniotic tissue to encourage healing.